flenniken/statictea/docs/messages.md

     "Invalid tea variable: $1.", ## wInvalidTeaVar
-    """Invalid t.output value, use: "result", "stdout", "stderr", "log", or "skip".""", ## wInvalidOutputValue "MaxLines must be an integer greater than 1.", ## wInvalidMaxCount "Invalid t.content, it must be a string.", ## wInvalidTeaContent "The repeat value must be between 0 and t.maxRepeat.", ## wInvalidRepeat "Invalid prepost: $1.", ## wInvalidPrepost
+    """Invalid t.output value, use: "result", "stdout", "stderr", "log", or "skip".""", ## wInvalidOutputValue "MaxLines must be an integer greater than 1.", ## wInvalidMaxCount "You must assign t.content a string.", ## wInvalidTeaContent "The repeat value must be between 0 and t.maxRepeat.", ## wInvalidRepeat "Invalid prepost: $1.", ## wInvalidPrepost
     "Expected comma or right parentheses.", ## wMissingCommaParen